PatrickJS/PatrickJS-starter/README.md

 * Testing Angular 2 code with Jasmine and Karma.
 * Coverage with Istanbul and Karma
 * End-to-end Angular 2 code using Protractor.
-* Interactive visual bundle analysis to help you optimize your output code.
 * Type manager with @types
 * Hot Module Replacement with Webpack and [@angularclass/hmr](https://github.com/angularclass/angular2-hmr) and [@angularclass/hmr-loader](https://github.com/angularclass/angular2-hmr-loader)
 * Material Design with [angular/material2](https://github.com/angular/material2)